This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 3

-request to the origin server (the S3 bucket).
-The preceding code configures CloudFront to rely on the response
+sending a new request to the origin server (the S3 bucket).
+The preceding code sets the minimum and default TTL to

 4